 EPRI, the electric power research organization, gave an estimate of expenses incurred solely by the power industry based on a study from 1998 which is still being used as an industry benchmark.
 EPRI said that the price tag of corrosion for electric utilities totaled $17.3 billion, of which 22% might not have been necessary to spend if the industry had been able to employ practical, cost-effective approaches.

 Where does corrosion occur?
 The U.S. National Institute of Building Sciences names five areas that typically experience corrosion problems: water lines and storage facilities, electric transmission and distribution infrastructure, steam distribution systems, telecommunications support, and storm and wastewater systems.
 Citing studies by the U.S. Federal Highway Administration and NACE International, NIBS said that utilities, which supply electricity, gas, water, and telecommunications services, account for the major percentage of corrosion costs each year, with drinking water and sewer systems representing the largest share.
+Many are looking to learn more about how to save money whilst these companies raise prices to deal with these situations.

 A recent 2018 study by NACE International, the corrosion society, predicted corrosion costs of $2.5 trillion worldwide, which represents about 3.4% of global GDP.
 As NACE explained, these expenses usually don’t take into account individual environmental or safety consequences.